Not just Namahage? Visiting gods from all over Tohoku who appear during Koshogatsu

 Higan Lion (Aizuwakamatsu City, Fukushima Prefecture)

-"Higan Lion Dance" from the Aizu region of Fukushima Prefecture features three lion dancers (the Tayushishi, the male lion, and the female lion) wearing lion heads, performing a dance to the accompaniment of flutes and drums, praying for the elimination of epidemics, bountiful harvests, and safety for the home.
+a tradition passed down in the Aizu region of Fukushima Prefecture"Higan Shishi", features three lion dancers (the lead lion, the male lion, and the female lion) wearing lion masks, performing a dance to the accompaniment of flutes and drums to pray for the eradication of disease, a bountiful harvest, and the safety of the family.

 summary